todbot/blink1-python/README.md

 ### White point correction

 The human eye's perception of color can be influenced by ambient lighting.
-In some circumstances it may be desirable to apply a small colour correction in order to make colors appear more accurate.
-For example, if we were operating the blink(1) in a room lit predimenantly by candle-light:
+In some circumstances it may be desirable to apply a small color correction in order to make colors appear more accurate.
+For example, if we were operating the blink(1) in a room lit predominantly by candle-light:
 ```
   with blink1(white_point='candle', switch_off) as b1:
     b1.fade_to_color(100, 'white')
 ```
-Viewed in daylight this would make the Blink(1) appear yellowish, hoever in a candle-lit room this would be perceived as a more natural white.
+Viewed in daylight this would make the Blink(1) appear yellowish, however in a candle-lit room this would be perceived as a more natural white.
 If we did not apply this kind of color correction the Blink(1) would appear blueish.

 The following values are acceptable white-points: